azaozz/classic-editor/README.md

 # Classic Editor
 (WordPress plugin)

+Note: this is the initial pre-release Classic Editor plugin, the current version is at https://github.com/WordPress/classic-editor.

 Restores the Classic Editor and the old-style Edit Post screen layout (TinyMCE, Meta boxes, etc.).
 Supports the plugins that extend this screen.

 ## Description